 Lupton Fawcett's ecclesiastical law practice is the largest in the north of England.
-With over 25 years experience in this specialist and technical area of law, we can advise on all issues and legal problems that face clergy, parishes and dioceses in the Church of England.
+With over 25 years' experience in this specialist and technical area of law, Our Ecclesiastical Solicitors can advise on all issues and legal problems that face clergy, parishes and dioceses in the Church of England.

 At our York office:

 Caroline Mockford is Registrar of the Province of York, the Registrar of the Diocese of York and also the Registrar of Tribunals for the Clergy Discipline Measure 2003.